pymmcore-plus/pymmcore-plus/docs/index.md

     ecosystem, including the GUI and plugins.
 A disadvantage, however, is that it requires a Java runtime environment and cross-process communication and data sharing.
-If you are looking to control a microscope via python without any need for Java, `pymmcore(-plus)` will help, and much of the critical GUI components have been re-implented in `pymmcore-widgets` and `napari-micromanager`.
+If you are looking to control a microscope via python without any need for Java, `pymmcore(-plus)` will help, and much of the critical GUI components have been re-implemented in `pymmcore-widgets` and `napari-micromanager`.

     ![micro-manager ecosystem components](images/components.png){ loading=lazy }